MkDay/Post-Collection/Stop-Scrolling-Do-Something-Instead-JS-Scroll-Event-Post.md

 * [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)

 While you reading through this article you may wonder about some weirdnesses of the above keywords.
-For instance, we attached the `EventListener` to the `window` but we don't use like `window.scrollHeight` or `window.scrollTop`.
+For instance, we attached the `EventListener` to the `window` but we don't use something like, `window.scrollHeight` or `window.scrollTop`.

 So then, this is the right section to clear them out.
-Here is some cases that they have some differences from each other.
+Here is some cases where they have some differences from each other.

  **(i) Getting the distance that the document is currently scrolled vertically for the window and the Element**